n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 Processing a run of text in the default shaping model involves three top-level stages:

-1. Applying the basic substitution features from GSUB
+1. Applying the basic substitution features from <abbr>GSUB</abbr>
-2. Applying other substitution features from GSUB
+2. Applying other substitution features from <abbr>GSUB</abbr>
 3. Applying the positioning features from GPOS

-Emoji sequences as described above will generally be implemented in the active font as a GSUB lookup feature.
-However, there are no definitively invalid GSUB or GPOS features that must or must _not_ be employed for this purpose.
+Emoji sequences as described above will generally be implemented in the active font as a <abbr>GSUB</abbr> lookup feature.
+However, there are no definitively invalid <abbr>GSUB</abbr> or GPOS features that must or must _not_ be employed for this purpose.

-Consequently, shaping engines should not assume (for example) that emoji sequences will be implemented in any specific feature of GSUB.
+Consequently, shaping engines should not assume (for example) that emoji sequences will be implemented in any specific feature of <abbr>GSUB</abbr>.

 A font may also employ contextual features, such as using `locl`, that affects the emoji glyph shown, or use GPOS positioning for some emoji